What does readability have to do with travel writing?

 Both of these items give important feedback to improve your writing before you pass your article on to your editor.

-Here’s a short tutorial to help you see the difference between the active and passive tenses:
+Here’s a brief tutorial to help you see the difference between the active and passive tenses:

 1. Look for the verb in a sentence.